-As a result of completing this workbook, you have
+As a result of completing this section of the workbook, you have

 - defined the contents of a paragraph

-- reviewed and change the contents of a paragraph
+- reviewed and changed the contents of a paragraph

 - created a letter by adding paragraphs

 - defined the rules for a single variable using several data elements

 - copied the rules from an existing variable to a new one

 - created a variable using a join

 - generated a print report.

-Now you are ready to make decisions based upon your organization's needs as to which code validation forms and control and rules forms will be used as well as the values needed on these forms.
+Now you are ready to create code validation forms and control and rules forms, and set the values needed on these forms.
+The selections you make will be dependent on your organization's needs.